php-fig/fig-standards/proposed/virtual-path-matching.md

 =============

-This document describes an algorithm that finds the real path(s) for a virtual path when given a mapping of path prefixes to directories.
+This document describes an algorithm that finds the real path(s) for a virtual path when given a mapping of paths and path prefixes to directories.

 The main goal is to provide a foundation for future PSRs based on this algorithm, such as an autoloader PSR, a resource location PSR and so on.